 When Covid-19 made its way westward around March 2020, it caused major disruption to supply chains and shutdown travel practically overnight.
 Suddenly all eyes were on the captive.

 “The pandemic brought out certain considerations and showed how other risks existed that previously were not thought of as ones which you would put in your captive,” Raybshteyn explained.

 In need of rapid solutions to unanticipated losses, captives readily became more than risk bearing entities and rather tools that should be a part of every decision an organisation makes.
 “Some of the companies that had somewhat of a dormant captive structure in place immediately started to look at how to use their captive more strategically,” he said.

 “It’s no longer a company that just sits there and provides you with access to reinsurance or enables better capital management and possibly some tax efficiencies.
 Instead of looking at the captive as a singular entity, companies have come to view the captive as a critical component at the core of their operations and risk management.”

 The drive to innovate

-Since nobody really expected that the world in the 22nd century could be this resoundingly shuttered because of a pandemic, the very meaning of what a captive could be used for came into sharp focus.
+Since nobody really expected that the world in the 21st century could be resoundingly shuttered because of a pandemic, the very meaning of what a captive could be used for came into sharp focus.
 Further, the magnitude of disruption the pandemic caused, prompted organisations to reassess what could be done with their captive, or they scrambled to set one up; given its speed to market, the sharp uptick in cell captives in the past year, as seen in Captive Review’s World Domicile Update, is likely due in no small part to the pandemic.